 The CSO hosts employers who choose to interview students right here in our office for various job and internship opportunities.
 Upcoming on-campus interview schedules can be viewed and applied to through JobGrove

 .Where do the on-campus interviews take place and how should I prepare?

-(pant/skirt suit).
+(pant/skirt suit) and check-in with our Office Manager at the front desk.
 To participate in our On-Campus Recruiting (Interviewing) Program, you must first review our program’s Policies & Procedures

 to view job and internship opportunities posted through our office, as well as on-campus interview schedules.
 We also recommend that you view our Online Job & Internship Sites

 section for additional resources to help you identify opportunities.When applying for a job or internship, why does JobGrove say that I do not qualify?